Canvas for Faculty

 - Results of Merging to Comply with FERPA Law

 Keep in mind these important points for merging:

 - You are not moving any content from one section to another; you are just moving students.
 Therefore, your main course (the one you are merging others into) can have content.

 - If the course that you are merging into the main course has content, that content will be lost.
-Therefore, it's best to merge right after your courses are set up in Canvas.
+Therefore, it's best to merge right after your courses are created in Canvas.
 It's cleaner that way, and you don't have to worry about losing any content.

 If you merge sections that are officially cross-listed by LPC, all of the students will be able to see and interact with each other.

 If you merge sections that are NOT officially cross-listed by LPC, interaction between students will be limited.
 This is done in order to help comply with FERPA laws.
 View those limitations.

 - You will need to rename your merged course to encompass multiple sections.